Market Research

 - Values, attitudes, interests, lifestyle

-- More predictive of behavior
+- More predictive of behaviour

 - Usage patterns, brand loyalty, benefits sought